 -

-Checked in at Target
+Checked in at Chicago Midway International Airport (MDW)

 -